 The Board of Directors must inform the Company's General Meeting and Supervisory Board if the auditor is given any other material mandates.
 In addition, if warranted, the Company's Board of Directors, Supervisory Board and other boards may use the services of an external consultant as well.
-With regard to the provisions of Article 17 of Regulation (EU) No 537/2014 of the European Parliament and of the Council ("Regulation"), Deloitte Könyvvizsgáló és Tanácsadó Kft. may perform the duties of auditor in the 2020 business year for the last time.
+With regard to the provisions of Article 17 of Regulation (EU) No 537/2014 of the European Parliament and of the Council ("Regulation"), Deloitte Könyvvizsgáló és Tanácsadó Kft. performed the duties of auditor in the 2020 business year for the last time.
 With this in mind, under the control and subject to the decision of the Audit Committee, in 2019 our Company conducted a tender in accordance with the formal and substantive requirements of the Regulation.
-Based on the proposal of the Tender Committee conducting and coordinating the tender, the Audit Committee has accepted the evaluation regarding the bids received in connection with the tender for the auditor to be appointed from the 2021 financial year and its compliance with applicable law.
+Based on the proposal of the Tender Committee conducting and coordinating the tender, the Audit Committee has accepted the evaluation regarding the bids received in connection with the tender for the auditor to be appointed from the 2021 financial year and its compliance with applicable law and proposed the conclusion of a contract with Ernst & Young Könyvvizsgáló Kft.